by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 Finally, save your resume as an Adobe PDF file to ensure it can be read when emailed or uploaded.

 Once you have your resume complete, proofread, proofread, and proofread again.
 With hundreds of resumes to evaluate, employers look for any reason to reject one.
 Typos are a popular reason, since they don’t require higher brain functions to analyze.
-So proofread carefully, then take a 24-hour break.
+So proofread carefully, take a 24-hour break, then proofread again.
 It’s amazing the errors you’ll find, and the changes you’ll want to make, once you’ve had time to clear your mind.

 But don’t over edit!
 Paralysis by analysis strikes individuals as well as companies.
 Eventually, you’ll just have to take a deep breath, say “that’s good enough,” and let your baby go out on her own.